Easy Ways To Make A Healthy, Filling Smoothie

 - Seeds – Chia seeds (be sure to soak them first prior to adding to your smoothie) or hemp seeds are a great way to add a dose of protein, along with a variety of vitamins and minerals.

-- A scoop of IsaLean Shake – Adding a scoop of Isagenix’s IsaLean Shake is the easiest way to ensure your smoothie packed with protein, nutrients, vitamins, minerals, enzymes, and Omega 3s.
+- A scoop of IsaLean Shake – Adding a scoop of Isagenix’s IsaLean Shake is the easiest way to ensure your smoothie is packed with protein, nutrients, vitamins, minerals, enzymes, and Omega 3s.
 IsaLean shakes are also free of gluten, soy, casein, fillers, artificial colors, flavors, sweeteners, and preservatives.

 2. Focus on Fiber